Killing of Naqeebullah Mehsud

 Referring to the killings, the police alleged that they killed four suspected terrorists in a shootout.
 Rao Anwar claimed that Naqeebullah had links with the Pakistani Taliban (Tehrik-i-Taliban Pakistan, or TTP), Lashkar-e-Jhangvi (LeJ), and the Islamic State of Iraq and the Levant (Daesh).
-However, the claims were contested by Naqeebullah's relatives and human rights activists, especially the Pashtun Tahafuz Movement (PTM, or 'Pashtun Protection Movement'), which launched a campaign to seek justice for him.
+However, the claims were contested by Naqeebullah's relatives and human rights activists, especially the Pashtun Tahafuz Movement (PTM, or Pashtun Protection Movement), which launched a campaign to seek justice for him.
 An inquiry committee consisting of senior police officers was formed to investigate the killing, which found Naqeebullah to be innocent, and declared that the alleged police encounter staged to kill him and three others was fake.

-Naqeebullah was survived by his wife, two daughters, and a son.
+Mehsud was survived by his wife, two daughters, and a son.
 On 24 January 2019, a Pakistani anti-terrorism court declared Naqeebullah and the three other persons murdered with him as innocent.

 Background

 Naqeebullah Mehsud

 Naseemullah, usually known as Naqeebullah, was born in 1992 in the Makin Tehsil of South Waziristan.
 He belonged to the Abdullai Mahsud tribe of Pashtuns.
 In 2009, his family was forced to flee their home due to Operation Rah-e-Nijat by the Pakistan Armed Forces against the militants in South Waziristan.
 After migrating to Karachi, Naqeebullah had been working as a labourer.
 He was passionate about modeling and was an aspiring model.
 He had three brothers, one of whom had settled in Dubai, UAE.
 Naqeebullah was planning to start a garment business and had rented a shop in Sohrab Goth, Karachi just before being kidnapped and murdered.